 What time does the Boulder Star light up?

-The Boulder star lights up shortly after dusk and turns on in the early morning before dawn.
+The Boulder star lights up shortly after dusk and turns off in the early morning before dawn.

 The Boulder Star has been lit up annually for 74 years, it was first lit in 1947.

-You can see the Boulder star from miles away, with the best views on the Boulder overlook (off Highway 36), from rooftops downtown, and from the CU campus, and from the Columbia Cemetery.
+You can see the Boulder star from miles away, with the best views on the Boulder overlook (off Highway 36), from rooftops downtown, from the CU campus, and the Columbia Cemetery.